brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 Lets assume System B is Katana's online service.
 When a user designs the car they wish to purchase on Katana's online website, by selecting the model number, color, engine size etc... they are given the opportunity of registering their customer information and saving the selection in their profile.
 When they save their customer profile the Katana online service sends a json document through a REST API represnting the customer profile information to MongoDB stitch.

-Below is an example of this csutomer profile json document.
+Below is an example of this customer profile json document.

 ```js
     {